OTHER COMMON NAMES: SHRUB ELM, LIME ELM, TEXAS ELM, BASKET ELM, RED ELM, SOUTHERN ROCK ELM

 CULTURE: Easy to grow in a wide range of soils.
 Needs moderate amounts of water and has low fertilizer requirements.
 It has moderate growth and some years rather spectacular golden yellow fall color.
 Although drought tolerant it is a tree that can stand fairly wet soil.

 PROBLEMS: Cedar elm will occasionally have insect pests such as aphids and minor elm leaf beetle damage.
 Mildew in the late summer has become its main imperfection which can be controlled to some degree with the Sick Tree Treatment.
 Mistletoe will attack cedar elms that are in stress and poor health.
+Over-pruning can through this tree into stress easily.
+Removing the naturally growing lower limbs should be avoided.
+Cedar elms can be killed aggressive "lifting" of lower limbs.

 PROPAGATION: Cedar elm can be grown easily from seed.
 Collect the seed immediately after they mature in the late summer or fall, store over winter at 41 degrees before planting in the spring.